aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

     -->5: def f(x, True):
                       ^

-        I make an effort below to guess what caused the problem but I might guess incorrectly.

-        I am guessing that you tried to use the Python keyword `True` as an argument in the definition of a function.
+        I am guessing that you tried to use the Python keyword `True` as an argument in the definition of a function where an identifier (variable name) was expected.

 Keyword cannot be argument in def - 3